 Industry and sector insights drive our ability to create solutions that get results.
 That’s why we partner with government, education and training providers, workforce development organizations, labor unions, and community resources to focus on industry workforce needs within our region.
 These partnerships allow for industry-led dialogue to address the critical workforce needs of employers and generate solutions that benefit businesses and workers.

-We’re continuing to invest in targeted workforce development strategies to better prepare, build and maintain a skilled workforce for the region’s driver industries – biotechnology/life sciences, construction, healthcare and manufacturing.
+We’re continuing to invest in targeted workforce development strategies to better prepare, build and maintain a skilled workforce for the region’s driver industries – biotechnology, construction, healthcare, information and communication technology, and manufacturing.

-The bioscience and biotechnology industry is a diverse and rapidly growing sector that contributes significantly to national, state and regional economies including that of South Central Wisconsin.
-Learn more about our workforce development initiatives in the industry.
+The bioscience and biotechnology industry is a diverse and rapidly growing sector that contributes significantly to national, state and regional economies.

-Workforce demographics dictate that in the long-term there will be a need for more trailed workers in Wisconsin, which is why we’re investing in workforce strategies for the manufacturing sector.
-Learn more about our workforce development initiatives.
+Workforce demographics dictate that in the long-term there will be a need for more trained workers in Wisconsin, which is why we’re investing in workforce strategies for the manufacturing industry.